State-dependent Trotter Limits and their approximations

 \emph{Setting.}---Before turning to our main results, let us briefly summarise the setting, in which the Trotter product formula and its truncated versions are studied.
 A more elaborate introduction is given in the Supplementary Material, Sec.~\hyperlink{app:preliminaries}{A}.
-We will consider two Hamiltonians $H^{(1)}$ and $H^{(2)}$ acting on an infinite-dimensional Hilbert space $\H$.
+We will consider two Hamiltonians $H^{(1)}$ and $H^{(2)}$ acting on an infinite-dimensional Hilbert space $\H$ with countable basis.
 This is, two self-adjoint operators, which are defined on a dense domain of input states $\D(H^{(1)})$, $\D(H^{(2)})$, respectively.
 The domains encode important features of the physical system, such as boundary conditions.
 It often suffices to look at a core, which is a particular subspace of the domain that already carries all the relevant information.
 See the Supplementary Material, Sec.~\hyperlink{app:preliminaries}{A} for details.
+We do not make any assumptions on the spectrum of the Hamiltonians in order to accommodate for both purely continuous and (infinitely many) discrete degrees of freedom.
 The time-evolution under each Hamiltonian is given by a unitary operator $U^{(1)}(t)=\rme^{-\rmi tH^{(1)}}$, $U^{(2)}(t)=\rme^{-\rmi tH^{(2)}}$, respectively.
 Now, the Trotter product formula, \emph{if} converging, approximates the dynamics $U(t)=\rme^{-\rmi tH}$ of a self-adjoint operator $H$ by the $n$-fold product of the individual unitaries $X(t/n)^n\equiv[U^{(1)}(t/n)U^{(2)}(t/n)]^n$.
 On the common core $H$ restricts to the sum of $H^{(1)}$ and $H^{(2)}$, see the Supplementary Material, Sec.~\hyperlink{app:proof}{C}.
 In order to construct finite-dimensional approximations of the above operators, we will first fix a basis $\Set{\ket{j}:j\in\NN_0}$ of the Hilbert space $\H$.
 Then, we obtain a truncated, finite-dimensional Hilbert space $V_d = \mathrm{span}\Set{\ket 0,\dots,\ket{d-1}}$ of dimension $d<\infty$ simply by gathering the first $d$ basis vectors.
 We can project any vector in $\H$ onto $V_d$ with $P_d=\sum_{j=0}^{d-1}\ket{j}\bra{j}$.
 Similarly, for our Hamiltonians we receive their truncated versions by $H_d^{(1)}=P_dH^{(1)}P_d$, $H_d^{(2)}=P_dH^{(2)}P_d$ and $H_d=P_dHP_d$, if existing.
 All the truncated Hamiltonians only act on the finite-dimensional $V_d$ and can, therefore, be represented by Hermitian $d\times d$ matrices.
 They generate finite-dimensional unitary dynamics on $V_d$ via $U_d^{(1)}(t)=\rme^{-\rmi t H_d^{(1)}}$, $U_d^{(2)}(t)=\rme^{-\rmi t H_d^{(2)}}$ and $U_d(t)=\rme^{-\rmi t H_d}$, respectively.
 One goal of this paper is to give conditions on the finite-dimensional truncated Trotter product formula which imply the convergence of the full infinite-dimensional case.
 We will explain in the Supplementary Material, Sec.~\hyperlink{app:preliminaries}{A} that it is necessary to include the dependence on an input state (also see \cite[Sec.~3]{Ichinose2004} and \cite[Sec.~VIII.8]{ReedSimon1981}).
 That is, by studying $[U_d^{(1)}(t/n)U_d^{(2)}(t/n)]^n\ket{\psi_d}\xrightarrow{n\to\infty} U_d(t)\ket{\psi_d}$, we would like to draw conclusions about $[U^{(1)}(t/n)U^{(2)}(t/n)]^n\ket{\psi}\xrightarrow{n\to\infty} U(t)\ket{\psi}$, where $\ket{\psi_d}=P_d\ket{\psi}$.
 To this end, we introduce the state-dependent Trotter error in the finite-dimensional case

 from which we can inherit a dimension-independent Trotter error by taking the limit $d\to\infty$

 Notice that $b^{(n)}(\ket{\psi} ; t)$ might reach the maximum distance of $2$ even though $b_d^{(n)}(\ket{\psi};t)$ is considerably smaller for a relatively large $d$.